kevinvanhove/angular-structure-styleguide/README.md

 In this section of the component we encapsulate the internals of the component.
 This includes calling factories and services, performing $http requests, creating helper functions, manipulate DOM, setting up $watches, using angular's 1.5 component life cycle hooks, working with promises, etc...

+Try to work with **factories and services** as much as possible to reduce the size of your component controllers and to improve the communications between components by sharing code and state.

-Write functions defined as function declarations over function expressions.
+Write functions defined as **function declarations** over function expressions.
 Function declarations are hoisted to the top so there are no concerns over using a function before it is defined.
 Order is critical with function expressions.

+Adopt simple functional programming styles.
+Always be on the lookout for creating small, repeatable actions that can be abstracted out into a function.

 ```javascript